nus-cs3281/website/admin/callForApplications.md

 * **Entry is competitive**.
 We typically receive about 2-3 applications for each available vacancy.
 The selection is based on,
   1. Interest and ability shown in programming, especially, in contributing to OSS projects.
-  1. Performance in SE/programming modules.
+  1. Performance in SE/programming courses.
   1. Compatibility between your interests and the availability of vacancies in the NUS-OSS project you want to join.

 <box type="tip" seamless>

-**A good way to increase your chances of getting selected** is to start contributing to an [NUS-OSS project](https://nus-oss.github.io/) _before_ you apply for the module.
+**A good way to increase your chances of getting selected** is to start contributing to an [NUS-OSS project](https://nus-oss.github.io/) _before_ you apply for the course.
 The more you have contributed, the more you will score in criterion 1 above.

 Even contributions around the application period (up to 2 weeks after the application deadline) can count.
 All the NUS-OSS projects have some guidance on how to get started on contributing -- if you need more help, go ahead and post a help request in the project's issue tracker.
 </box>